solo-io/smerf/README.md

 __Environment Variables:__

-- `NUM_NS`: The number of namespaced app instances, defaults to 1.
+- `NUM_NS`: The number of namespaced app instances, defaults to 1 with a maximum of 25.
+- `REPLICAS`: The number of replicas to use for the specified `<workload_type>`, default is 1.
 - `ROLLOUT_TIMEOUT`: The amount of time to wait for each app deployment to rollout, defaults to 5m for 5-minutes.
+- `RPS`: The number of requests per second to generate when `workload_type=loadgen`, default to 150.
+- `DURATION`: The amount of time to generate traffic when `workload_type=loadgen`, default to 10m.

 ## Scale the Test App or Load Generators